colddew/cdp/README.md

 cdp
 ===

-the implementation of the classic design pattern based on java
+the reference implementation of the classic design pattern based on java